 If you’re looking for even more ways to configure the way the calendar integrates with the theme, consider using the Divi Events Calendar add-on.
 The Pee-Aye Creative team put it together and it provides additional features, including more layouts, display options, and settings.

-Fixing display issues
+Fixing compatibility issues

 Currently, the best way to publish an event is to use the Classic Editor with events instead of the newer Block Editor.
 This preserves all of the available event post settings that become unavailable in the Block Editor when Divi is installed and active.
-You can enable the Classic Editor in The Events Calendar’s settings by navigation to Events → Settings and toggling the option in the General plugin settings.
+You can enable the Classic Editor in The Events Calendar’s settings by navigating to Events → Settings and toggling the option in the General plugin settings.

 But chances are that you are using Divi because you prefer using its page builder for creating content.
 The Divi Events Calendar add-on by Pee-Aye Creative extends Divi Builder to include event modules and elements that can be used to create events.
 In that case, there is no need to enable the Classic Editor in The Events Calendar settings, and you can use Divi Builder to create events as you would any other page or post.